gloglas/rpi_gui/README.md

 If you want smaller device you can shorten the pins on the raspberry pi.
 But I do not recommend it.

-Instead solder new pins from bottom, with LCD had on them.
+Instead solder new set of pins from bottom, with LCD placed on them.

 ![Header fitment](md_files/header.png)